adlynadika/GroupA_Section01/README.md

 - Manage patient information, including creating, updating, viewing, and deleting patient records.
 - Collect essential details like name, contact info, address, date of birth, and medical history.
-- Allow patients to register themselves or be registered by staff.
+- Patients are registered by the staff.

 Key Features:
 - CRUD operations for patient profiles.